marcelosz/Docker-MISP/README.md

 $ docker-compose -f docker-compose-build.yml build
 ```

+# TODO
+Please check repository Issues for the current TODO list.

 # Acknowledgements
 Docker-MISP is based on previous work by Xavier Mertens (@xme) and Jason Kendall (@collacid).